[Note: By coincidence I publish this on the same day Jacob Falkovich discusses decoupling in Quillette. Neat.]

 I could also talk about the issue of old books being altered or censored because they contain for the time normal but now offensive parts.
 Or, to use a far-right example for contrast: I’ve heard the argument that minarets are offensive because (I don’t know to what extent it’s accurate) they were, historically, erected in conquered lands as a symbol of Islamic supremacy.

 This never ends.
-The question of decoupling or contextualization here is whether a practice can/should be divorced from its full historical meaning.
-There’s a clarification to be made here: it’s one thing to ask if symbols can ever be separated from their full context full context, and another to ask if any full-context interpretation, however far-fetched, is valid.
-Making that fine distinction brings us to the next category.
+The question here is whether a practice can/should be divorced from its full historical associations.
+There’s a clarification to be made here: it’s one thing to ask if symbols can ever be separated from their maximal context, and another to ask if any maximal context interpretation, however far-fetched, is valid.
+Making that distinction brings us to the next category.

 4) Relevancy of related issues